choderalab/jekyll-cayman-theme/_posts/2016-02-12-sample-content.markdown

 ## Registration

-Please indicate your interest in attending on [lanyrd](http://lanyrd.com/2017/smml/).
+All participants must preregister on [lanyrd](http://lanyrd.com/2017/smml/) by 20 Dec 2016.

 There are no registration fees for this meeting, but participants will be responsible for their own travel expenses.

 ## Lodging

 The Berkeley Stat Mech meeting provides a [list of recommended nearby hotels](http://gold.cchem.berkeley.edu/statmech/hotel-accommodations.html).

 ## Meals